stephenslab/mashr/README.md

 # mashr: Multivariate Adaptive Shrinkage in R

-Welcome to Multivariate Adaptive Shrinkage (R package)!

-The package implements methods to estimate and test many effects in many conditions (or many effects on many outcomes).
+Welcome to mashr!
+This package implements methods to estimate and test many effects in many conditions (or many effects on many outcomes).

 The methods use Empirical Bayes methods to estimate patterns of similarity among conditions, and then exploit those patterns of